Willowbrook Orchard, situated on the banks of the Clutha river, has been involved with the Farmers Market since it's beginning.

 During the harvest season staff numbers increase to about 15-20 to help haul off the fast ripening apricot crops.
 The orchard produces several varieties of these .
 Each variety has it's own flavor and point of use.
 John is always happy to explain which varieties are best for what, whether it be preserves, jams, chutneys or eating fresh.

 Diana wrote weekly cooking columns using fruit for the ODT and Southland Times some years back which generated a cookbook describing uses of various types of stone-fruit.
-Some copies of this book are still available on request at the Market table.

 Many seasonal staff on the orchard are drawn from overseas.
 They are made up of backpackers on working holidays or horticultural students who come to do part of their work experience in New Zealand.
 The international horticultural students enjoy helping out at the Farmers markets and frequently do in the summer months.